 Sudden cardiac arrest claims the lives of thousands of people every year.
 In the United States alone over 300,000 people require First Aid assistance and CPR because they are suffering a cardiac arrest.
 Unfortunately, most people experiencing a cardiac arrest do not receive the emergency aid required to save their life.

 With the survivor rate hovering around 9.5% when it comes to out-of-hospital cardiac arrests, it is time we encourage people who have not already done so to get certified in both First Aid and CPR.

-There are several excellent reasons for getting certified in First Aid and CPR.
+There are several excellent reasons for getting certified and trained in First Aid and CPR.
 Today, we will take a look at some of those reasons and discuss how someone living in the Baltimore area can get the proper training that could someday save a life.